- Trade Australian and global shares plus a wide range of other investment products.

 - MetaTrader4 for CFD trading only.

-- Stockbroking Standard, a free account to trade global shares and ETFs.
+- Stockbroking Standard, a free account to trade global shares and ETFs, including access to free research and 20-minute-delayed overseas data, plus live ASX data.

-- Stockbroking Pro for more advanced traders, for a $49 monthly fee.
+- Stockbroking Pro, with additional features for more advanced traders, for a $49 monthly fee.

 If you want to make trades on the move there is a mobile app available for both Apple and Android devices.

-Details and fees for the Stockbroking Standard account
+Fees for the Stockbroking Standard and Pro accounts

 How to apply for a CMC markets account